kyma-project/telemetry-manager/docs/user/04-metrics.md

 The agent will start pulling all [Istio metrics](https://istio.io/latest/docs/reference/config/metrics/) from Istio sidecars.

-### Result
+### Step 7: Deploy the Pipeline

-To activate and verify the constructed MetricPipeline, follow these steps:
+To activate the constructed MetricPipeline, follow these steps:
 1. Place the snippet in a file named for example `metricpipeline.yaml`.
-2. To activate the instance, apply the resource file in your cluster:
+2. Apply the resource file in your cluster:
     ```bash
     kubectl apply -f metricpipeline.yaml
     ```

+### Result

-3. Check that the status of the MetricPipeline in your cluster is `Ready`:
+You activated a MetricPipeline and metrics start streaming to your backend.
+To verify that the pipeline is running, verify that the status of the LogPipeline in your cluster is `Ready`:
     ```bash
     kubectl get metricpipeline
     NAME              STATUS    AGE
     backend           Ready     44s
-    ```

 ## Limitations